yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/index.md

 ### Getting Started

-To get started with Tyk On-Premise, visit our [licensing page][1].
+To get started with Tyk On-Premises, visit our [licensing page][1].

 ## Dependencies

-A full Tyk On-Premise installation has the following requirements:
+A full Tyk On-Premises installation has the following requirements:

 *   Redis: The primary key store for the Tyk Gateway, also synchronises data across gateways in a horizontally scaling installation.
 *   MongoDB: The primary configuration store and analytics data store, required by the dashboard and portal, not required by the gateway.